-1. Optimizing sequences for codon usage in desired target species - Figure 1 below illustrates that when the sequence of native piggyBac transposase from Trichoplusia ni was optimized for expression in human using our tool, it resulted in an optimized sequence with a CAI of 0.93.
+Figure 1 below illustrates that when the sequence of native piggyBac transposase from Trichoplusia ni was optimized for expression in human using our tool, it resulted in an optimized sequence with a CAI of 0.93.
 The CAI of the piggyBac transposase gene prior to optimization was found to be 0.69.
 The CAI for a species is a quantification of the frequency of usage of favored codons in highly expressed genes.
 CAI values range between 0 and 1.
 The higher the CAI value of a gene for a specific target species, the greater the chances are for it to be expressed optimally in that species.

 Figure 1.
 Optimizing a sequence for codon usage in a target species using VectorBuilder’s codon optimization tool.

-2. Optimizing sequences with high GC content - Figure 2 illustrates that when the mouse Hoxa4 gene with an overall GC content of 69.3% was optimized using our tool, it resulted in the GC content to drop to 59.5%.
+Figure 2 illustrates that when the mouse Hoxa4 gene with an overall GC content of 69.3% was optimized using our tool, it resulted in the GC content to drop to 59.5%.
 For genes requiring synthesis during the cloning process, an optimal GC content of approximately 60% is recommended to increase the chances for the gene synthesis to succeed.

 Figure 2.
 Optimizing a sequence with high GC content using VectorBuilder’s codon optimization tool.

-3. Optimizing sequences with repetitive regions - Figure 3 below illustrates dot plots comparing the human immunoglobulin heavy chain sequence against itself, before and after codon optimization with our tool.
+Figure 3 below illustrates dot plots comparing the human immunoglobulin heavy chain sequence against itself, before and after codon optimization with our tool.
 While the before optimization dot plot shows the presence of highly repetitive regions within the sequence indicated by the multiple diagonal lines, optimization of the sequence resulted in a significant decrease in the repeats, as shown by the after optimization dot plot.